melcher/has_public_id/README.md

 Simplifies the generation and use of random, secure ID's in your activerecord models.

+Uses SecureRandom.urlsafe_base64(10) by default, which generates a 14 character base 64 encoded string with the following characters: a-z, A-Z, 0-10, "-" and "_".

+Assuming an even distribution, this allows for 64 ^ 14 different possible encodings with the default settings.

+Even so, the plugin is smart enough to discard ID's that are already in use for a given model and try again.

 ## Usage

 Add an additional identifier column.
 I called it "ident", but call it whatever you want.